-9.7 Rural Residential
+9.5 Rural residential

-The strategic objective for Rural Residential land is to ensure that only commercially viable and sustainable farm businesses receive the farming differential and that hobby/lifestyle properties are rated at the general rate.
-The rural residential rate is applied to a properties of a certain size only.
+The strategic objective for Rural residential land is to ensure that only commercially viable and sustainable farm businesses receive the farming differential and that hobby/lifestyle properties are rated at the general rate.

-Council currently has 37 Rural Residential properties.
+Council currently has 36 Rural Residential properties.

-These properties constitute 0.19% of the total assessments and contribute 0.19% of the total rates raised.
+These properties constitute 0.18% of the total assessments and contribute 0.18% of the total rates raised.

 This category was created when a single submission was received from a farmer with land of more than 18.3ha who wished to receive the farming differential.
 Legal advice at the time recommended adopting a separate and distinct category for the type of land in question.
-Such land was then characterised as Rural Residential and represents properties between 18.30 and 20 Hectares.
+Such land was then characterised as Rural residential and represents properties between 18.30 and 20 Hectares.